 Physical diagnostic criteria

-- Loss of previously acquired hand skills
+- Loss of acquired purposeful hand skills

-- Abnormal sleep patterns
+- Irregular sleep patterns

-- Abnormal curvature of the spine (scoliosis)
+- Scoliosis, which refers to a sideways curvature of the spine

 - Delayed growth